amrrashor/amrrashor/README.md

-# Hi there, i am Amr Ashour. 👋
+# Hi there, I am Amr Ashour. 👋🧔

-## I'm a Developer and Translator!!
+## I'm a Developer and Translator!!👓🔍📝⌨️

-- 🌱 I’m currently learning everything 🤣
+- I’m currently learning everything 🤣🔍
-- 👯 I’m looking to collaborate with other developers
+- I’m looking to collaborate with other developers 👯
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 2022 Goals: Contribute more to Open Source projects 🖥️⌨️
-- ⚡ Fun fact: I love reading russian literature :book:
+- Fun fact: I love reading russian literature 📖👓

 ### connect with me